Aurigaia: mock Gaia DR2 stellar catalogues from the Auriga cosmological simulations: The Mock Catalogues and Example Applications

 \section{The Mock Catalogues and Example Applications}

-Fig.~\ref{fig1} shows all-sky maps of the observed mock stellar distributions in heliocentric equatorial coordinates (right ascension and declination) in several shells in heliocentric distance for one of the \Hmocks.
-These maps are constructed by mapping the $R$-, $G$- and $U$-band apparent magnitudes of stars to the red, green and blue colour channels of the composite image.
-Immediately obvious is the dust obscuration in the disc mid-plane, which is evident in all volumes, but more pronounced for volumes that extend farther from the Sun.
-For the two smallest volumes, the main observable feature is the stellar disc, which is noticeably more yellow (particularly in the direction of the Galactic centre) in the volume $3<d<5$~kpc compared to the smallest volume ($d < 3$~kpc).
-For the second largest volume of $5<d<20$~kpc, the stellar light is dominated by the brightest and bluest stars away from the disc plane and in the outer disc.
-These stars are more numerous in this volume because of the larger distances probed.
-In the direction of the Galactic centre, the yellow light of the older stars inhabiting the stellar bulge contribute significantly to the all-sky map.
-The largest volume shows stars in the first three volumes plus stars out to a heliocentric distance of 50~kpc.
-For clarity, Fig.~\ref{fig1} also shows the surface mass density of the mock stellar distribution in cartesian coordinates (face-on: top-left panel; edge-on: bottom-right panel), together with annotations of the Galactic centre and the three smallest volumes shown in the all-sky maps.
+Fig.~\ref{fig1} shows all-sky maps of the observed mock stellar distributions in heliocentric equatorial coordinates (right ascension and declination) for one of the \Hmocks.
+These maps are constructed by mapping the $K$-, $G$- and $U$-band apparent magnitudes of stars to the red, green and blue colour channels of the composite image.
+The upper all-sky map includes all stars out to 20 kpc heliocentric distance, and clearly shows the presence of a central yellow bulge and blue disc.
+The blue light from nearby stars extends above the Galactic mid-plane and fades with increasing latitude.
+Immediately obvious is the dust obscuration in the disc mid-plane, which coincides with the disc plane and is pronounced in directions toward the bulge.
+In the lower all-sky map, we show all stars within 5-20 kpc distance.
+In this volume, the bulge and outer disc are emphasised because stars that make up these components contribute more to the map than the local disc.
+In turn, dust obscuration is more obvious.
+For clarity, Fig.~\ref{fig1} also shows the surface mass density of the mock stellar distribution in cartesian coordinates (face-on: top-right panel; edge-on: bottom-right panel).
 We note that the observed distribution of stars is more extended than the true distribution because the \emph{Gaia} DR2 errors can become large at large distances, which for the \Hmocks{} translates to large displacements of stars in phase space and thus to an inevitable increase in the observed phase-space domain.